BrightcoveOS/App-Cloud-Demos/file-download/README.md

 ### Deleting a file

 Specify a function to run when a file is deleted.
-The info object contains id, url, size, path, date and metadata (an object)
+The info object contains id, url, size, path, date and metadata (an object):

 ``` javascript
 fm.onDeleteSuccess(function (info) {